keithbuhler/dissertation-story/4 Wisdom April.md

 ### The Centrality of Practical Reason

 Practical reason (or practical rationality, which I shall use synonymously)^[Warren Quinn uses 'practical reason' to mean the faculty and 'practical rationality' to mean the excellence use of the faculty.
 I prefer to treat 'practical reason' and 'practical rationality' as synonymous, contrasting them with 'practical wisdom', which is the excellence thereof.
 Cf. @quinn1992rationality] occupies a place of importance in the theories of many virtue ethicists.
-Specifically, the neo-Aristotelians have each thematized practical reason in their own way.[Cf. Especially @foot2001natural, chapter 4; @mcdowell1979virtue; @@macintyre1988whose] Why?
+Specifically, the neo-Aristotelians have each thematized practical reason in their own way.[Cf. Especially @foot2001natural, chapter 4; @mcdowell1979virtue; @macintyre1988whose] Why?
 What is practical reason and what is excellence in regard to it?

 This chapter presents a theory of practical reason -- what it is, what it's worth, and whether it is objective and significant, and what this all implies about nature as a whole.
-I draw significantly from the recent work of Jennifer Frey.[@frey2012will]
+I draw significantly from the recent work of Jennifer Frey.[@frey]

 ### Questions in Brief